Anatole-DC/audiosplit/documentation/contributing.md

 If this is a production dependency, add it to the [dependencies list](/pyproject.toml#L22).
 Else, it can either be a [dev dependency](/pyproject.toml#L29), a [test dependency](/pyproject.toml#L33), or a custom group.
 To create a custom group, look at [pyproject.toml group system](https://packaging.python.org/en/latest/specifications/dependency-groups/).

+## Adding features

+Features are added from issues on the [github project](https://github.com/users/Anatole-DC/projects/14).
+The workflow is :
+1. Create or take an issue on the dashboard
+2. Create a branch from the issue
+3. Create and merge the pull request from your branch once your work is done

+Look at [this document](/documentation/git_github_workflow.md) to learn more about the git/github workflow.